arumshisky/blog/_posts/2019/2019-07-21-conversation.markdown

 <iframe width="560" height="315" src="https://www.youtube.com/embed/YpP6ZdsBgmE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="padding-top:1em; padding-bottom:1em;"></iframe>

-No. Facts won't help because the populst is talking to the emotions of these people.
+No. Fact-checking won't help because the populst is talking to the emotions of these people.
 [Until the emotions are addressed, no facts will get through](https://qz.com/838321/nonviolent-communication-the-scientifically-proven-step-by-step-guide-to-having-a-breakthrough-conversation-across-party-lines/).

 ## Case study: an evangelical Trump supporter

 Here's an Uber ride I will never forget.
 I was in a new area (Buffalo, NY), I wanted to learn more about it, and the driver (let's call him Dave) was very talkative.
-According to Dave, the place was very vibrant, with all kinds of jobs, opportunities, fun, strong economy (it didn't actually look like any of that to me, and Dave's own car was quite beat-up).
+According to Dave, the place was very vibrant, with all kinds of jobs, opportunities, fun, and strong economy (it didn't actually look like any of that to me, and Dave's own car was quite beat-up).
 It was also full of good God-loving people who supported Trump.

 Among the theses that came my way in a steady stream, with almost no prompting, were the following:

 * Democrats are trying to impeach Trump because he is not allowing them to take the Word of God from schools and courts.
 * Trump is mentioned in Bible.
-He's obviously the trumpet before the judgement day.
+He's obviously the trumpet before the Judgement Day.
 There's a prophecy of him ruling for 8 years.
 * Trump is fundamentally a good Christian who never did any of the bad stuff that the media are lying about.
 * All technology is evil (including Dave's own car and his phone, except when he uses the phone for reading Bible).
 But Trump, thankfully, is taking the country back to 1800s when it was the richest country and everything was good and people worried about God and not stars in the sky.